project-copacetic/copacetic/website/docs/faq.md

 RPM: All RPM-based images will use `mcr.microsoft.com/cbl-mariner/base/core:2.0` as the tooling image.

-APK: APK-based images never use a tooling image.
+APK: APK-based images never use a tooling image, as Copa does not patch distroless alpine images.

 ## Can I replace the package repositories in the image with my own?